Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Abstract

 \section{Abstract}

-We consider the Calogero--Moser derivative nonlinear Schrödinger equation (CM-DNLS), which is an $L^{2}$-critical nonlinear Schrödinger equation with explicit solitons, self-duality, and pseudo-conformal symmetry.
+We consider the Calogero--Moser derivative nonlinear Schrödinger equation (CM-DNLS), which is a $L^{2}$-critical nonlinear Schrödinger equation with explicit solitons, self-duality, and pseudo-conformal symmetry.
 More importantly, this equation is known to be completely integrable in the Hardy space $L_{+}^{2}$ and the solutions in this class are referred to as \emph{chiral} solutions.
 A rigorous PDE analysis of this equation with complete integrability was recently initiated by Gérard and Lenzmann \cite{GerardLenzmann2022}.

-Our main result constructs smooth, chiral, and finite energy finite-time blow-up solutions with mass arbitrarily close to that of soliton, answering the global regularity question for chiral solutions raised by Gérard and Lenzmann.
+Our main result constructs smooth, chiral, and finite energy finite-time blow-up solutions with mass arbitrarily close to that of a soliton, answering the global regularity question for chiral solutions raised by Gérard and Lenzmann.
 The blow-up rate obtained for these solutions is different from the pseudo-conformal rate.
 Our proof also gives a construction of a codimension one set of smooth finite energy initial data (but without addressing chirality) leading to the same blow-up dynamics.
 Our blow-up construction in the Hardy space might also be contrasted with the global well-posedness of the derivative nonlinear Schrödinger equation (DNLS), which is another integrable $L^{2}$-critical Schrödinger equation.

-The overall scheme of our proof is the forward construction of blow-up dynamics with modulation analysis and is not reliant on complete integrability.
-We begin with developing a linear theory for the near soliton dynamics.
-We discover a nontrivial conjugation identity, which unveils a surprising connection from the linearized (CM-DNLS) to the 1D free Schrödinger equation, which is a crucial ingredient for overcoming the difficulties from the non-local nonlinearity.
-Another principal challenge in this work, the slow decay of soliton, is overcome by introducing a trick of decomposing solutions depending on topologies, which we believe is of independent interest.
+The overall scheme of our proof is the forward construction of blow-up dynamics with modulation analysis.
+We begin with developing a linear theory for the near-soliton dynamics.
+We discover a nontrivial conjugation identity, which unveils a surprising connection from the linearized (CM-DNLS) to the 1D free Schrödinger equation, which is a crucial ingredient for overcoming the difficulties from the nonlocal nonlinearity.
+Another principal challenge in this work, the slow decay of the soliton, is overcome by introducing a trick of decomposing solutions depending on topologies, which we believe is of independent interest.

 \subjclass[2020]{35B44 (primary), 35Q55, 37K10, 37K40} \keywords{Calogero-Moser derivative nonlinear Schrödinger equation, continuum Calogero-Moser model, blow-up, modulation analysis, conjugation identity}